- NW Center for Public Health Practice

 If you are a provider wishing to apply for the Loan Repayment Program, the Washington Student Achievement Council website has additional details.

 Learn about the credentialing requirements for various healthcare professionals, from Washington State Department of Health.

 Credentialing for Nurses

 The Washington State Department of Health website provides specifics for Nurse Licensing and Continuing Education Competency Audits.
-Suicide Prevention continuing education training is required, beginning July 2017.
+Suicide Prevention continuing education training has been required since July 2017.